pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 ## BLX model
 The BLX model is a traffic flow model that strikes a good balance between simplicity and detail.
-The model operates in discrete time-steps of equal duration (although in principle the duration may be made to vary, as was done in the similar Queue Transmission Model (QTM)).
+The model operates in discrete time-steps of equal duration.[^1]

 The BLX model propagates traffic flows along the links of a traffic network.
 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of